Depression—Symptoms and Treatment (1)

 by the sufferer or noted by others.

-- Recurrent thoughts of death, including suicide attempts, or plans
+- Recurrent thoughts of death, including suicide attempts, or plans for suicide.

 In later articles, we will examine current treatments for depression.